Spring Foodie Bucket List: 6 Delicious Ways to Celebrate the Season

 1. Cook a Full Day of Delicious Meals

-Give mom the gift of rest — and good food.
-Start with a cozy breakfast like a French toast casserole, move on to a simple yet satisfying savory toast for lunch, and finish the day with a crowd-pleasing dinner like tacos, burgers, or homemade pizza.
-Bonus points if she doesn’t have to lift a finger!
+Give mom the gift of rest — and great food.
+Start the day with a cozy French toast casserole, whip up a savory toast or salad for lunch, and end with a dinner she’ll love, like tacos, burgers, or homemade pizza.
+Bonus points if she doesn’t have to lift a finger or clean up!

 2. Frame the Kids’ Art